-With over seven billion active mobile devices worldwide, mobile games have a huge potential audience.
+Mobile games have a huge potential audience with over seven billion active mobile devices worldwide.
 However, with millions of available apps, it can be difficult to stand out from the crowd.
 One way to make your game prominent is to create an introductory video for your mobile game.

 As someone who has been involved in the mobile game industry for years, I know that one of the most worthwhile things you can do for your ASO strategy to get people interested in your game is to create a great intro video.
-People are visual creatures, and an engaging, well-made video can give users a taste of what your game is all about.
+People are visual creatures, and an engaging, well-made video can give users a taste of your game.

-App store visitors often make split-second decisions about whether to download a game or not.
+App store visitors often make split-second decisions about whether to download a game.
 And featuring your video prominently on your app store page can help to boost your game's visibility and conversion rates.

-In this article, I'll walk you through the process of creating an introductory video for your mobile game from start to finish.
+In this article, I'll walk you through creating an introductory video for your mobile game from start to finish.

 Pre-production: The Brainstorm